Selim I: Safavid Empire

-In 1514 Selim I attacked Ismail's kingdom to stop the spread of Shiism into Ottoman dominions.
+In 1514, Selim I attacked the Safavid Empire to stop the spread of Shiism into Ottoman dominions.
 Selim and Ismā'il had exchanged a series of belligerent letters prior to the attack.
 On his march to face Ismā'il, Selim had 50,000 Alevis massacred, seeing them as enemies of the Ottoman Empire.
 Selim I defeated Ismā'il at the Battle of Chaldiran in 1514.
 Ismā'il's army was more mobile and his soldiers better prepared, but the Ottomans prevailed due in large part to their efficient modern army, possession of artillery, black powder and muskets.
 Ismā'il was wounded and almost captured in battle, and Selim I entered the Iranian capital of Tabriz in triumph on 5 September, but did not linger.
 The Battle of Chaldiran was of historical significance: the reluctance of Shah Ismail to accept the advantages of modern firearms and the importance of artillery proved decisive.
 After the battle, Selim, referring to Ismail, stated that his adversary was: "Always drunk to the point of losing his mind and totally neglectful of the affairs of the state".

+Following their victory, the Ottomans captured the Safavid capital city of Tabriz on 7 September, which they first pillaged and then evacuated.
+That week's Friday sermon in mosques throughout the city was delivered in Selim's name.
+Selim was however unable to press on after Tabriz due to the discontent amongst the janissaries.
+The Ottoman Empire successfully annexed Eastern Anatolia (encompassing Western Armenia) and Upper Mesopotamia from the Safavids.
+These areas changed hands several times over the following decades; however, the Ottoman hold would not be set until the 1555 Peace of Amasya following the Ottoman–Safavid War (1532–1555).
+Effective governmental rule and eyalets would not be established over these regions until the 1639 Treaty of Zuhab.